intelie/gitbook-drilling/collector/remote-control/apis/test-source-endpoint-api.md

 Please note that it is necessary to replace the term "environment" with the correct address before using the API.
 {% endhint %}

-{% swagger baseUrl="https://environment.com" path="/services/plugin-liverig/collectors/testSourceEndpoint" method="post" summary="?qualifier=qualifier&instance=instance" %}
+{% swagger baseUrl="https://environment.com" path="/services/plugin-liverig/collectors/testSourceEndpoint" method="post" summary="/testSourceEndpoint?qualifier=qualifier&instance=instance" %}
 {% swagger-description %}
 Test a source endpoint.
 Currently supports all server mode protocols, and WITSML, Modus and WITS in client mode.
 {% endswagger-description %}